IlliniHyperloopComputing/Pod/Simulation/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;!Pod hit the end of the track</br>

 ##### Success operator
-Conversly, the successful completion of a simulation can be denoted using __(:__ This allows for success checks.
+The successful completion of a simulation can be denoted using __(:__ This allows for success checks.
+Without a block containing this, a simulation may never end